 A We have taken another large step forward with the five acquisitions completed in the year and I would like to take this opportunity to formally welcome the 4,000 new employees across 13 countries, who joined DS Smith this year.
 I have met many new colleagues and thank everyone in the organisation for playing their part in delivering our results this year.

+Miles Roberts

-Miles Roberts Group Chief Executive
+receive the packaging they need.
+Group Chief Executive

 How we operate

 Our vision, strategy, business model and values all fit together.